Reducing Waste and Improving Our Recycling Rate Saves Money, Reduces Litter, and Conserves Natural Resouces

 Most people haul their trash out to the curb or place it in a dumpster each week with little thought as to where their trash goes or what it costs to dispose of it.
 Yet each year, consumers, municipalities, and businesses in Massachusetts spend millions on solid waste disposal fees.
 The majority of this waste ends up in landfills or incinerators.

 According to the Massachusetts Department of Environmental Protection, we incinerate about 60% of our trash each year, while about 40% goes to landfills.
 As recently as the 1980s, there were more than 300 operating landfills in Massachusetts.
-Today, we are down to 9 landfills, and some are due to reach capacity and close within the next few years.
-As a result, we are now shipping approximately 16% of our state's trash to other states.
+Today, we are down to 6 landfills, and most are due to reach capacity and close by 2030.
+As a result, we are now shipping approximately 20% of our state's trash to other states.
 That's a costly and inefficient system.

 While there is no silver-bullet solution, we can all take steps to reduce the amount of trash we each generate.
 Simple changes, such as using reusable beverage containers and shopping bags, can help.
-We can also step up efforts to promote recycling and educate people on how to recycle correctly.
+We can also step up efforts to promote recycling, educate people on how to recycle correctly, and pass extended producer responsibility laws.

 Keep Massachusetts Beautiful supports and promotes all efforts to reduce consumption of single-use plastic and increase recycling rates in Massachusetts homes, schools, and businesses through a variety of programs, including: